jonastheiler/customer-segmentation-report/README.md

 ## Results <a name="results"></a>

 The results are a cluster analysis of the customers of the company as well as a supervised learning model to predict the response of potentially future customers.
+You can find detailed results either in the blog-post on Medium or in the Jupyter Notebook.